Quick History of Collagen Types (and why Roman Numerals?)

-If you’re a multi collagen protein supplement company (like us), these will be the 5 types of collagen included:
+If you’re a multi collagen supplement store (like us), you’ll find these 5 types of collagen included in their products:

 Below we’ll outline the differences between these 5 types of collagen, where they’re found in our bodies, which animal sources are best to supply you with each particular (Tim Ferris’ favorite fancy word) type of collagen, and specific benefits per type.

 Shameless plug: as we mentioned, our multi collagen protein contains all 5 types (I, II, III, V, X) of collagen from 4 different sources (cows, chickens, fish, eggs).
 Many collagen supplements are sourced only from beef and contain Type 1 & Type III.
-And we have chocolate. 🙂
+And we have chocolate collagen.

 Now, let’s break down each of these 5 types, starting with Type I.